mienaikoe/ziyu/Chapters/Chapter1.md

   Kip was at the stove reheating my breakfast and reading a postletter with his morning face on.
 His hair, the furrowed nest of a bird that took a liking to crooked branches.
 He looked up, locking his tired eyes to mine, and put on his goofiest morning smile which only complimented his hair.
-I ran up to nuzzle him.
-Melna was squatting at the kitchen table, too busy planning her day to be amused by our nonsense.
+I walked up to nuzzle him.
+Melna was squatting at the eating table, reading her daily missive from the provincial council.

-  "Who's the letter from?", I asked him casually.
+  "Who's the letter from?", I asked Kip casually.

   "My parents.
 They're on vacation to the east bay this week."